animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 2. Gravitational force between just the human and just the Earth.
 3. Centripetal force of just the Earth around just the Sun.

-The centripetal forces account fully for the Sun's gravitational forces.
+(The centripetal forces account fully for the Sun's gravitational forces).

+If 1 $\neq$ 3, then a centripetal wind exists!

 # Resolution